CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

     What remains is `pyimagej`
     ```

-5. **Initialize the proper version of python**
+5. **Initialize the proper version of Python**

-    For the subsequent steps, make sure to use the same version of python that CellProfiler uses.
-For instance, CellProfiler 4 uses python 3.8, (which you can see in CellProfiler's [setup.py](https://github.com/CellProfiler/CellProfiler/blob/4.2.x/setup.py)).
-You can check what version of python you're using in the terminal:
+    For the subsequent steps, make sure to use the same version of Python that CellProfiler uses.
+For instance, CellProfiler 4 uses Python 3.8, (which you can see in CellProfiler's [setup.py](https://github.com/CellProfiler/CellProfiler/blob/4.2.x/setup.py)).
+You can check what version of Python you're using in the terminal:

     ```bash
-    python --version
+    Python --version
     ```

-    If necessary, you can create a conda environment with a specific version of python.
+    If necessary, you can create a conda environment with a specific version of Python.

     ```bash
-    conda create --name py38 python=3.8
+    conda create --name py38 Python=3.8
     conda activate py38
     ```

     You may replace the value after `--name` with whatever name you'd like to give to the environment.
-    If you don't have `conda`/`miniconda`/`mamba` or similar, you can either [manually install python directly](https://www.python.org/downloads/), or use a tool like `pyenv` to manage different versions of python:
+    If you don't have `conda`/`miniconda`/`mamba` or similar, you can either [manually install Python directly](https://www.Python.org/downloads/), or use a tool like `pyenv` to manage different versions of Python:
     - [pyenv Mac](https://github.com/pyenv/pyenv)
     - [pyenv Windows](https://github.com/pyenv-win/pyenv-win)

     ```{note}
-    If you have multiple versions of python (e.g. you have python 3.8 and python 3.9 both installed with homebrew on Mac), it is sometimes the case that you may need to specify an exact `pip` version in the below steps, e.g. `pip3.8` instead of just `pip`.
+    If you have multiple versions of Python (e.g. you have Python 3.8 and Python 3.9 both installed with homebrew on Mac), it is sometimes the case that you may need to specify an exact `pip` version in the below steps, e.g. `pip3.8` instead of just `pip`.
 You can always double check you're using the correct pip with `pip --version`.
     ```

 6. **Install or copy requirements into CellProfiler installation.**